Arogyadham Ayurveda Treatment Center

 This yoga clears imperfections and removes acne from your skin.
 You tend to drink more water after attending a class, which, in turn, moisturizes your skin and keeps you healthy and young.

 A warm, air-conditioned environment makes your muscles relax and stretch, making Bikram Yoga postures easier for you.
 However, you should still be careful not to force your muscles too much.
-You may not feel it during the session due to the heat, but once you are out at normal temperature, the pain in the muscles may appear.
+You may not feel it during the session due to the heat, but once you are out at a normal temperature, the pain in the muscles may appear.

 Now that you know all the benefits that hot yoga can give you… What do you expect to practice it?
 But, if you have already practiced, please leave us a comment about your experience.